Foster Care Awareness Month

 When we began our journey, we went in SO naive.
 I mean googly-eyed and just eager to “fix,” “save,” and “help.”
 Oh, my goodness.
 We learned, quickly, that that was not the case.

 Please remember, this is OUR journey.
 These are OUR feelings.
 This is OUR story.
 Your story will be different.
 That’s the beauty of life and different perspectives.
 I’m PRO foster care.
 I just wish we were better prepared for what we went through.

-The Lakes.
-These numbers are staggering.
+In the lakes area, where I live, the numbers are staggering.
 Across the board, staggering.
 Every child deserves a home.
 Also, every child deserves a last name.
 Every child deserves safety and their basic needs met.
 Bless…every child deserves love and a chance.
 Every.
 Single.
 Child.
 Whether they are fresh from the womb or 40 years old…EVERYONE deserves a family.

 My Feels are Feeling

 We were so naive.
 I think I mentioned that.
 We were eager.
 First, we had our PS-MAPP classes.
 10 weeks, 3 hours a week, sitting through classes re-learning how to parent.
 We were not completely welcomed.
 Judged, if you will.
 There were people there that were older, older couples, younger couples, singletons.
 I remember looking across the room and this one couple flat out asked us what we were doing in that class.
 That we had no business being in there because we already “had” children.
-It wasn’t fair for us to take available children when some people in this world “can’t biologically have” children.
+It wasn’t fair for us to make available children when some people in this world “can’t biologically have” children.
 Bear in mind, in this class, I was there by myself.
 Big Daddy had to work and did one on one classes.
 So, I fielded some of the hate all alone.

 Punch in the Gut